COVID-19 pandemic in New York City: Four-phase reopening plan

-In a press conference on September 9, Cuomo announced New York City would be permitted to resume indoor dining services at 25 percent capacity on September 30.
+In a press conference on September 9, 2020, Cuomo announced New York City would be permitted to resume indoor dining services at 25 percent capacity on September 30.

 Social distancing and face masks

-Social distancing has been recommended nationwide by the Centers for Disease Control and Prevention and World Health Organization since COVID-19 was first declared a national health emergency back in March 2020.
-It was mandated by Cuomo on March 20 as part of the statewide stay-at-home order.
+Social distancing has been recommended nationwide by the Centers for Disease Control and Prevention (CDC) and World Health Organization since COVID-19 was first declared a national health emergency in March 2020.
+It was mandated by Cuomo on March 20, 2020 as part of the statewide stay-at-home order.

-In early March, the New York Legislature granted Cuomo the power to temporarily suspend laws or create new laws to fight the pandemic.
-Face masks were first mandated by law via an executive order issued by Cuomo on April 15.
+In early March 2020, the New York Legislature granted Cuomo the power to temporarily suspend laws or create new laws to fight the pandemic.
+Face masks were first mandated by law via an executive order issued by Cuomo on April 15, 2020.
 The order states that face masks must be in all public places when social distancing is not possible, as when people are within six feet of others.
-On May 28, another executive order gave business owners the authority to decide whether patrons must wear a face covering to enter.
+On May 28, 2020, another executive order gave business owners the authority to decide whether patrons must wear a face covering to enter.

 On May 17, 2021, Governor Cuomo announced the adoption of the new CDC guidelines on mask and social distancing for vaccinated people by May 19.
 On May 21, 2021, the NYC Health Department issued guidelines on face coverings for vaccinated and unvaccinated individuals.
 Fully vaccinated people can forego wearing a mask during certain situations, especially outdoor activities.
 However, face coverings are still required when riding public transportation, in schools or health care facilities, in certain residential facilities, and in stores and restaurants at the discretion of the owner, among other activities.

 Micro-cluster strategy

-Governor Andrew Cuomo introduced a micro-cluster strategy on October 6, 2020, placing new restrictions in areas that had spikes in COVID-19 cases.
-The first areas to experience these new restrictions were parts of Brooklyn and Queens.
-The cluster areas were further zoned with three levels of restrictions, which consisted of the following as of January 13, 2021:
+Governor Andrew Cuomo introduced a micro-cluster strategy on October 6, 2020, to help prevent the spread of COVID-19.
+This strategy involved systematically monitoring data, identifying potential areas of concern, and defining specific geographic focus areas.
+These cluster areas would be even more closely monitored and, in accordance with pre-defined metrics, would implement restrictions and increase community testing in clusters with high viral transmission.
+Depending on the current metrics, the clusters may be zoned into one of three levels of restrictions, which consisted of the following: